 In reality, neither ecstasy nor Molly are guaranteed to be pure, or even contain any MDMA at all, because drug makers and dealers frequently include other substances in ecstasy pills, capsules, and powders to maximize their profits.
 They don’t, contrary to urban myths, put glass or brick dust in their products, as it simply wouldn’t be good for business.
 What they do instead is include substances that mimic the effects of MDMA, some more closely than others.
 The challenge for someone who wants to take ecstasy is making sure their pill or powder does in fact contain mostly MDMA (which is as pure as possible), and not another active ingredient that could at best spoil their evening by not giving them the experience they desire, and at worst land them in hospital.
 This is where pill reports come in.

 Despite what some people think, you cannot tell what a pill, capsule, or powder contains simply by looking at it.
-For proof of this fact, take a look at the animation to the right.

 It shows 300 pills and capsules that contained only MDMA next to 300 pills sold as “ecstasy” that contained no MDMA at all.
 Nothing about the size, shape, or color of the pills on the far right betrays the fact that they did not contain MDMA – to know that, you would have to test them.